 What we do

-In November 2015, MSF opened Umeed Ki Kiran, a community-based clinic in North Delhi’s Jahangirpuri area.
+In November 2015, MSF opened Umeed Ki Kiran, a community-based clinic in north Delhi’s Jahangirpuri area.
 In line with the national protocol, the 24×7 clinic provides quality treatment (treatment of injuries; prevention of HIV/AIDS, unwanted pregnancy and sexually transmitted diseases) to survivors of sexual violence, rape and domestic violence.
-In addition, our counsellors offer psychosocial support to reduce the risk of psychological complications which can occur as a result of violence.
+In addition, our counsellors offer psychosocial support to reduce the risk of psychological complications that can occur as a result of violence.

 Sexual and gender-based violence (SGBV) is a medical emergency.
 Survivors of SGBV require immediate medical care in order to limit some of the serious consequences to their health, such as unwanted pregnancy and sexually transmitted infections.
 Violence can also affect the mental health of survivors, and lead to anxiety, depression and post-traumatic stress disorder.